Baryogenesis from the weak scale to the grand unification scale: Theoretical foundations

 \subsection{Sakharov's conditions for baryogenesis}

-A.~Sakharov \cite{Sakharov:1967dj} wrote his famous paper on baryogenesis two years after the discovery of CP violation in $K^0$-decays \cite{Christenson:1964fg} and one year after the discovery of the cosmic microwave background \cite{Penzias:1965wn} that had been predicted as remnant of a hot phase in the early universe 20 years earlier \cite{Gamow:1946eb}.
+\citet{Sakharov:1967dj} wrote his famous paper on baryogenesis two years after the discovery of $CP$ violation in $K^0$ decays \citep{Christenson:1964fg} and one year after the discovery of the cosmic microwave background \citep*{Penzias:1965wn}, which had been predicted as a remnant of a hot phase in the early Universe 20 years earlier \citep{Gamow:1946eb}.

-Sakharov's paper contains three necessary conditions for the generation of a matter-antimatter asymmetry from microscopic processes: \begin{enumerate}[label=(\arabic*)] \item Baryon-number violation.
-As we know today, after an inflationary phase one cannot have $B \neq 0$ as an initial condition of the hot early universe, and if baryon number were conserved a state with $B=0$ could not evolve into a state with $B\neq 0$. \item C and CP violation.
-If the fundamental interactions were invariant under charge conjugation (C) and the product of parity and charge conjugation (CP) the reaction rate for two processes, related by the exchange of particles and antiparticles, would be the same.
-Hence, no baryon asymmetry could be generated. \item Departure from thermal equilibrium.
-Sakharov considered an initial state of the universe at high temperature.
+Sakharov's paper contains three necessary conditions for the generation of a matter-antimatter asymmetry from microscopic processes: \begin{enumerate}[label=(\arabic*)] \item {\it Baryon-number violation.}---As we know today, after an inflationary phase one cannot have $B \neq 0$ as an initial condition of the hot early Universe, and if baryon number were conserved a state with $B=0$ could not evolve into a state with $B\neq 0$. \item {\it $C$ and $CP$ violation.}---If the fundamental interactions were invariant under $C$ and the product of parity and charge conjugation $CP$, the reaction rate for the two processes, related by the exchange of particles and antiparticles, would be the same.
+Hence, no baryon asymmetry could be generated. \item {\it Departure from thermal equilibrium.}---Sakharov considered an initial state of the Universe at high temperature.
 Thermal equilibrium would then mean that the system is stationary, so an initially vanishing baryon number would always be zero.
 A departure from thermal equilibrium defines an arrow of time.
-In a non-thermal system this can be provided by the time evolution of scalar fields, as in Affleck-Dine baryogenesis. \end{enumerate}
+In a nonthermal system this can be provided by the time evolution of the scalar fields, as in Affleck-Dine baryogenesis. \end{enumerate}